Why I Put My Personal Pronouns on My Email Signature, Social Media Profiles, and Nametags, and Why You Should Too

 No. In 2015, the American Dialect Society named it the word of the year, and the Washington Post added “they” to their style guide for use as a singular pronoun.
 However, we’ve used “they” as a singular pronoun for centuries, when gender identity was unknown.

 For many of us, it is confusing to our brains if we assume someone’s gender or if we have known someone as one gender identity, and they later prefer another set of pronouns.
-I get it, but you are capable of using the word “they” as a singular pronoun.
+I get it, but we are capable of using the word “they” as a singular pronoun.
 It just takes intent and practice.

 I have started adding they/them to my shared pronouns in some places to 1) jolt people into possibly reconsidering gender norms, and 2) to normalize the use of “they” pronouns.
 We don’t need gendered pronouns anyways.
 All they do is reinforce gender norms and power structures, but that is a conversation for another day.